Lightning-AI/litgpt/howto/finetune_adapter.md

 You can speed up training by setting the `devices` variable in the script to utilize more GPUs if available.
 Depending on the available GPU memory, you can also tune the `micro_batch_size` parameter to utilize the GPU efficiently.

-For example, the follwing settings will let you finetune the model in under 1 hour using DeepSpeed Zero-2:
+For example, the following settings will let you finetune the model in under 1 hour using DeepSpeed Zero-2:
 ```python
 devices = 8
 micro_batch_size = 8
 ```

 This script will save checkpoints periodically to the folder `out/`.

+> **Note**
+> All scripts support argument [customization](customize_paths.md)

 ## Test the model